- SEPT 28 TO OCT 5, 2014 - FRYEBURG - Visit the MTA booth at the Fryeburg Fair.

 On September 1, 1947, the Maine Trappers Association (MTA) was formed.
 Luther DeVoe was elected president, Elwyn Smith was elected vice-president and J. Cliff Francis was elected secretary-treasurer.
 It seems that this meeting took place without the knowledge of either Mr. Ford or Mr. Wells.
 Membership dues were set at $1 per year.

-Newsletter: The next deadline for the MTA newsletter will be
+Newsletter: The deadlines for the MTA newsletters are:

 Please send your submissions to Dave Miller

 MTA receives 5% of sales placed through this link >

 Trappers Line Cabin